JVLT0/Decodificador-Python/README.md

 - 🎯 Pre-selection of the top 3 candidates using only CFG and dictionary before applying BERT.
 - 🧠 Optimized BERT validation:
   - Analyzes only the 5 longest words in each sentence.
+  - Large phrases are divided into pieces for incremental evaluation.
 - 🪶 Updated scoring weights:
   - 30% CFG, 50% Dictionary, 20% BERT.